percona/pmm-doc/docs/install/docker.md

 This command does the following:

 * The `docker run` command runs a new container based on the `percona/pmm-server:2` image.

 * The `-p` option maps the host port to the server port inside the docker container for accessing the PMM Server web UI in the format of `-p <hostPort>:<containerPort>`.
 For example, if port **80** is not available on your host, you can map the landing page to port 8080 using `-p 8080:80`, the same for port **443**: `-p 8443:443`.

-* The `--volumes-from` option mounts volumes from the `pmm-data` container created previously (see Creating the pmm-data Container).
+* The `--volumes-from` option mounts volumes from the `pmm-data` container created previously.

 * The `--name` option assigns a custom name to the container that you can use to reference the container within the Docker network.